Sd - A Square Dance Caller's Helper

 and the FAQ file.

-you can compile from source files.
+Sdtty is no longer precompiled for Linux.
+You can compile from source files.

 There have been a number of recent false positives from anti-virus software, due to that software getting increasingly picky.
 You may need to disable anti-virus software when downloading.
 All versions of Sd and Sdtty are scanned before release, on multiple anti-virus programs, and the computer on which Sd is developed is scanned frequently.